 At the dinner table when my family are all together.
 They can see me struggling to get a fork full of food to my mouth.
 But they don’t stare at me.
 I know they’re aware of my struggle, but they offer me great dignity.
 And that’s sharing the love.

 Whatever excites your mind, give it a shot.

 My Parkinson’s has slowed down my painting career.
 5 years ago I used to paint 40 paintings a month, now I’m down to 10.
 But truthfully, I think my paintings are better now because I take them more seriously.

 It’s been difficult, but my Parkinson’s has forced me to adapt and evolve.
 I have a predicament but I don’t have a death sentence.
 Now I create digital art.
 I’ve had to give up the majority of my painting but it hasn’t stopped me being creative.
-I have a predicament, but I don’t have a death sentence.
-And adapting to the digital realm of art has been a lifesaver.
+Adapting to the digital realm of art has been a lifesaver.

 There are no rules in art.
 I would really recommend it to anyone who’s been diagnosed with Parkinson’s.
 But let’s be clear: there are no rules in art.
 No rules.
 You can’t make bad art.
 Everyone’s an amateur.
 It’s a zen meditation.
 When I’m doing art, time disappears.
 Parkinson’s disappears.
 Worries disappear.
 Art saves my life every day and has for 42 years.

 Whatever excites your mind, give it a shot.
 Whether you’re writing a book or cycling across Britain or doing poetry or art.
 Find that well done in yourself and share it.
 Share the love.
 That’s what it’s about.